jokergoo/pkgndep/README.md

 the dependencies is visualized by a customized heatmap.

-As an example, I am developing a package [**cola**](https://jokergoo.github.com/cola) which depends on a lot of [other packages](https://github.com/jokergoo/cola/blob/6d5f5a7737fd273c36ff50f35a60bf2b671ed84d/DESCRIPTION).
+As an example, I am developing a package [**cola**](https://jokergoo.github.com/cola) which depends on [a lot of other packages](https://github.com/jokergoo/cola/blob/6d5f5a7737fd273c36ff50f35a60bf2b671ed84d/DESCRIPTION).
 The dependency heatmap looks like (click to view in the original size):

 ![cola](https://user-images.githubusercontent.com/449218/79337498-e6bec180-7f25-11ea-9861-293eba8931bc.png)

-In the heatmap, rows are the packages listed in "Depends", "Imports" and "Suggests", columns are the namespaces that are loaded if each of the package is only loaded to a new R session.
+In the heatmap, rows are the packages listed in "Depends", "Imports" and "Suggests" fields, columns are the namespaces that are loaded if each of the package is only loaded to a new R session.
-The barplots on the right show the number of namespaces that are brought by each package.
+The barplots on the right show the number of namespaces that are imported by each package.

 We can see if all the packages are put in the "Imports" field, 166 namespaces will be loaded after `library(cola)`.
 Some of the heavy packages such as **WGCNA** and **clusterProfiler** are not very frequently used in **cola**, moving them to "Suggests" field and loading them only when they are needed helps to speed up loading **cola**.
-Now the number of namespaces are reduced to 25 after `library(cola)`.
+Now the number of namespaces are reduced to only 25 after `library(cola)`.

 ## Usage